MinaFoundation/mina-fungible-token/documentation/introduction.md

 > [!IMPORTANT] When manually constructing `AccountUpdate`s, make sure to order then appropriately in
 > the call to `approveBase()`.
 The contract will not allow flash minting, i.e., tokens cannot be
 > received by an account before they have been sent from an account.

+[!NOTE] The number of `AccountUpdate`s that you can pass to `approveBase()` is limited by the base token contract.
+The current limit is 9.